gregduncan/dt-frontend-code-challenge/README.md

 ### Intro

-The objective of the DT frontend code challenge is to create a login screen UI which matches as closely as possible the [example](example.png) image:
+The objective of the DT frontend code challenge is to create a UI which matches as closely as possible the [example](example.png) image:

 <img src="example.png" alt="example" width="400"/>